Whernside

 At 2,414 ft, Whernside is the highest of the Yorkshire Dales' famous "Three Peaks".

-Although many think Whernside to be visually less interesting than its distinctive neighbours Ingleborough and Pen-y-Ghent, the summit of this fell offers some spectacular views.
+Although some may think Whernside to be visually less impressive than its distinctive neighbours Ingleborough and Pen-y-Ghent, the summit of this fell offers some spectacular views, and there are some interesting features including Greensett Tarn and Force Gill on the eastern flanks.

 The Yorkshire Dales - Home Page